 According to McCalls Magazine women tend to think that if they understand how to balance a checkbook, deposit a paycheck or calculate their net they know enough about their money.

 Those are all important first steps.
-In a Money Magazine study it states that women are more prone to saving for their children, a home or a car than retirement.
-(Prince Charming isn’t coming – Barbara Stanny)
+In a Money Magazine study Barbara Stanny, author of Prince Charming Isn't Coming, states that women are more prone to saving for their children, a home or a car than retirement.
+Those are important but remember you are important also!

 Can you imagine how much less stress and greater FREEDOM you’ll experience when have 6 months living expenses saved for the next economic down time?
 Having a cushion gives you a certain amount of security.
 Yes, it’s challenging to SAVE when you have children, home, living expenses – shoes to buy… But, start small, rather than not at all.